 What is a remedial approach?

-Remedial intervention is used when the normal way of teaching is not enough and the learner still struggles to read, write or do his numeracy.
+Remedial intervention is used when the normal way of teaching is not enough and the learner still struggles to read, write or do their numeracy.
 Remedial teaching uses a multi-sensory approach where all the senses are used to learn.
-In a main stream school the focus is on visual- and auditory input.
+In a main stream school the focus is on visual and auditory input.
 Our multi-sensory teaching focuses on: Tactile (using play dough, seeds, macaroni, beans), Kinaesthetic (movement, handling items, acting, tracing, sorting) Visual (graphs, colours, pictures, diagrams, mapping) Auditory (talking, listening, recordings, music)

 When can my child be "mainstreamed"?

 We can not answer this question on enrolment.
 What we can say for certain is that the learner will be required to finish a phase before consideration will be given to the option of mainstreaming.

 As our learners all have good intellectual abilities, they will have no difficulty in joining any of the good high schools in our area.
 Consideration will be given to possible career choices when recommending a high school.
 Concessions (extra time/laptop/tape recorder/scribe/reader) will be recommended if necessary.